I am keats

 Both a psychologically attuned philosophy and an impassioned manifesto on life, this mind-opening book will inspire you to liberate your spirit and seize your true potential.

-“We’re confined in mental prisons of our own creation,” declares Tom Asacker as he begins his extraordinary book.
+“We’re confined in mental prisons of our own creation,” declares Tom Asacker as he begins this extraordinary book, which is based on philosophies conceived while writing a screenplay.
 He goes on to assert that the locks to our cells are the delusional stories we tell ourselves.

 “We make them up—or others make them up for us—and eventually we come to believe them.
 We call those inherited and learned accounts of life, ‘reality.’”